10.4 Error Message Reference

 Resolution

-- Confirm the computer is connected to the internet and that the system time is synchronized.
-Check Windows time settings and force a sync if needed.
+- Confirm the computer is online and the system clock is synchronized.
+Force a Windows time sync if in doubt.

 - Verify the code has not already been used.
-Each device serial number is entitled to 3 permanent activation codes.
-Used codes cannot be reactivated.
+Each serial number is entitled to 3 permanent activation codes, and used codes cannot be reactivated.

-- Escalate If the code is confirmed unused and valid, and the error still appears after fixing connectivity and time sync, do not use a second code.
-Contact XGRIDS Technical Support.
-Using a second code will not resolve the underlying issue and consumes a code permanently.
+- Escalate Do not enter a second code.
+If the code is confirmed unused and the error persists after fixing connectivity and time sync, contact us.
+A second code will not resolve the underlying issue and consumes an entitlement permanently.

 OpenGL initialization failed